Almost contact 5-folds are contact: Vertical Deformation.

 \begin{theorem} [Theorem 3.1.1 in \cite{El}] Let $M$ be a compact closed $3$--manifold and let $G$ be a closed subset such that $M \setminus G$ is connected.
 Let $K$ be a compact space and $L$ a closed subspace of $K$.
 Let $\{\xi_t \}_{t \in K}$ be a family of cooriented $2$--plane distributions on $M$ which are contact everywhere for $t\in L$ and are contact near $G$ for $t\in K$.
 Suppose there exists an embedded $2$--disk $\SD \subset M \setminus G$ such that $\xi_t$ is contact near $\SD$ and $(\SD, \xi_t)$ is equivalent to the standard overtwisted disk for all $t\in K$.
 Then there exists a family $\{ \xi_t' \}_{t\in K}$ of contact structures of $M$ such that $\xi_t'$ coincides with $\xi_t$ near $G$ for $t\in K$ and coincides with $\xi_t$ everywhere for $t\in L$.
 Moreover $\xi_t'$ can be connected with $\xi_t$ by a homotopy through families of distributions that is fixed in $(G \times K) \cup (M \times L)$. \end{theorem}

 In order to allow the case of a $3$--manifold with non--empty boundary we also need:

 \begin{corollary} Let $M$ be a compact $3$--manifold with boundary $\partial M$ and let $G$ be a closed subset of $M$ such that $M \setminus G $ is connected and $\partial M \subset G.$ Let $K$ be a compact space and $L$ a closed subspace of $K.$ Let $\{ \xi_t \}_{t \in K}$ be a family of cooriented $2$--plane distributions on $M$ which are contact everywhere for $t\in L$ and are contact near $G$ for $t\in K$.
 Suppose there exists an embedded $2$--disk $\SD \subset M\backslash G$ such that $\xi_t$ is contact near $\SD$ and $(\SD, \xi_t)$ is equivalent to the standard overtwisted disk for all $t\in K$.
 Then there exists a family $\{ \xi_t' \}_{t\in K}$ of contact structures of $M$ such that $\xi_t'$ coincides with $\xi_t$ near $G$ for $t\in K$ and coincides with $\xi_t$ everywhere for $t\in L$.
 Moreover $\xi_t'$ can be connected with $\xi_t$ by a homotopy through families of distributions that is fixed in $(G\times K) \cup (M \times L)$. \end{corollary} \begin{proof}[Outline] The proof for the closed case uses a suitable triangulation $P$ of the $3$--manifold having a subtriangulation $Q$ containing $G$, for which the distributions are already contact structures.
-Then Eliashberg's argument is of local nature, working with neighborhoods of the $0$, $1$, $2$ and $3$--skeleton of $P\backslash Q$ and assuring that no changes are made in a neighborhood of $Q$.
-Hence, the method is still valid since $P$ and $Q$ do exist in the case of a manifold with boundary, and only $Q$ contains the boundary. \end{proof}
+Then Eliashberg's argument is of a local nature, working with neighborhoods of the $0$, $1$, $2$ and $3$--skeleton of $P\backslash Q$ and assuring that no changes are made in a neighborhood of $Q$.
+Thus the method for a manifold $M$ with $\partial M\neq0$ is still valid since $P$ and $Q$ do exist in this case and only $Q$ contains the boundary. \end{proof}

 We locally treat an almost contact fibration as a $2$--parametric family of distributions over a fixed fibre, thus we may use a disk as a parameter space and the central fibre as the fixed manifold.
 It will be useful to be able to obtain a continuous family of distributions such that the distributions in a neighborhood of the central fibre become contact structures while the distributions near the boundary are fixed.
 Such a family is provided in the following